top

 Awelye-11145

-Awelye-Atnwengerrp 'Bush Melon Seeds and Body Paint (2002) is a museum-quality, state-of-the-art, authentic work of fine art that has the sheer physical presence of the much contemporary work of art.
+Awelye-Atnwengerrp 'Bush Melon Seeds and Body Paint (2002) is the state-of-the-art, museum-quality, authentic Minnie Pwerle work of fine art that has the sheer physical presence of the much contemporary work of art.

 Recognised by World's art experts as ground-breaking and dynamic, Minnie Pwerle is one of the World’s best modern abstract artists, stunningly successful in the World Art Market and is one of the most highly praised Australian artist.